US Green Card Renewal & Replacement

 If you are applying to renew your green card, your notice of receipt from USCIS for Form I-90 can be used with your expired green card as evidence of lawful permanent resident status until a decision has been made and you have been sent an updated PRC in the post.

-As from September 2022, USCIS has automatically extended the validity of PRCs to 24 months for lawful permanent residents who file Form I-90 but are pending a decision.
-To this effect, the I-90 notice received from USCIS will now expressly state that your notice and expired green card will together provide valid evidence of your lawful permanent resident status for a period of 2 years from the card’s expiration date.
-This means that you remain authorised to work, where the notice and expired card combined can be used as work authorisation.
+With effect from September 2024, USCIS has automatically extended the validity of PRCs to 36 months for lawful permanent residents who file Form I-90 but are pending a decision.
+To this effect, the I-90 notice received from USCIS will now expressly state that your notice and expired green card will together provide valid evidence of your lawful permanent resident status for a period of 3 years from the card’s expiration date.
+This means that you remain authorized to work, where the notice and expired card combined can be used as work authorization.
 The two documents can also be used to travel in and out of the US.

-Prior to this relaxation of the rules, Form I-90 receipt notices had provided applicants with a 12-month extension of the validity of their green card.
-The 2-year extension is expected to help those experiencing longer processing times, where they will receive extended proof of lawful permanent resident status as they await their renewed PRC.
+Prior to this relaxation of the rules, Form I-90 receipt notices had provided applicants with a 24-month extension of the validity of their green card.
+Individuals who have a pending application will receive an amended receipt notice with the 36-month automatic extension before the initial 24-month extension period expires.
+This latest extension is expected to help those experiencing longer processing times, where they will receive extended proof of lawful permanent resident status as they await their renewed PRC.

 If you no longer have your green card, for example, where this has been lost or destroyed, and you need evidence of your lawful status while waiting to receive your replacement PRC, you can ask for an appointment at a USCIS Field Office by getting in touch with the USCIS Contact Center.
 In these instances, USCIS may issue you an Alien Documentation, Identification and Telecommunications (ADIT) stamp after filing Form I-90.